Yveto-M/Threat-Hunting-Lab-Impossible-Travel-Detection/README.md

 # 🚨 Threat Hunting Lab: Impossible Travel Detection

 ## 📘 Overview
 This lab simulates a common identity-related threat: **Impossible Travel** — when a user logs in from two or more geographic locations in a short period, raising the possibility of account compromise.
-Using **Microsoft Sentinel** and **KQL (Kusto Query Language)**, you'll configure detection logic, trigger an alert, and complete a full incident response cycle per **NIST 800-161** guidelines.
+Using **Microsoft Sentinel** and **KQL (Kusto Query Language)**, I will configure detection logic, trigger an alert, and complete a full incident response cycle per **NIST 800-161** guidelines.

 ---